chisumo2016/ecommerce-project/custom-profile-management.md

  ### CREATE  CUSTOMER DETAILS FORM
-    Create a UI for Customer Details
+    Create a input and button componnent via CLI Create a UI for Customer Details
     X-model is alpine two way binding
     X-for is alpine iteration